Devanshu-singh-VR/Objection_detection_hand_written/Self_data_collecting/readme.txt

 ''''''''''''''''''''''''''
-     FOR+DATA+SET
+     FOR_DATA_SET

 ''''''''''''''''''''''''''

-This code will generate data by itself by using tensorflow mnist data set and following library.
+This code with generate dataset itself by using ''TensorFlow dataset'' ''OpenCV'', ''Pandas'', ''Numpy'' libraries.